A transformational programme for late 20s / 30s managers & leaders

 Note that we speak with all candidates and their executive sponsors before confirming their participation to ensure the workshops are the right leadership development approach for them.

 We will confirm course dates as we curate the groups.
-The intention is to begin the Auckland & Wellington groups in April & May 2020.
+The intention is to begin in Auckland in June 2020.

 “I have attended a few trainings, conferences etc to develop my skills, but can honestly say that I have never had an experience like this.
 I have been searching for ways to develop myself further and I have definitely found that in Play.
 Learning so much more about myself reminding me of a Maori whakatauki ‘Titiro whakamuri, kokiri whakamaua’, ‘looking back and reflecting, so we can move forward’.
 Thank you for opening my mind to the journey I am on to returning to myself in order to be the best leader I can be in whatever space I find myself in.” – Aneta, CEO, Te Whanau Rangimarie Trust.